Approximate Bayesian Computation for Finite Mixture Models: Simulation study

-As noted in Section \ref{subsec.ls}, the label switching problem has to be carefully addressed when using the ABC-PMC algorithm.
-For each time step following the initial step, the previous step's ABC posterior is used as the proposal rather than the prior distribution so the procedure for addressing the label switching proposed in Section~\ref{subsec.ls} is used at the end of each time step.
-In order to illustrate the consequences of incorrectly addressing the label switching, we ran the proposed ABC algorithm on the example proposed by \cite{Ramses2015}, except rather than using the method proposed in Section~\ref{subsec.ls}, the ordering of the particle system is carried out using the ordering of the mixture weights; the mixture weights are equal in this example making them a poor choice for attempting to separate out the mixture components.
-The resulting ABC posteriors are displayed in Figure \ref{Fig:example1}(cyan lines).
+As noted in Section~\ref{subsec.ls}, the label switching problem has to be carefully addressed when using the ABC--PMC algorithm.
+For each time step following the initial step, the previous step's ABC posterior is used as the proposal rather than the prior distribution so the procedure for addressing the label switching proposed in Section~\ref{subsec.ls}, Algorithm~\ref{alg:ls}, is used at the end of each time step.
+In order to illustrate the consequences of incorrectly addressing the label switching, we ran the proposed ABC algorithm on the example proposed by Mena and Walker \cite{Ramses2015}, except rather than using Algorithm~\ref{alg:ls}, the ordering of the particle system is carried out using the ordering of the mixture weights; the mixture weights are both equal to $0.5$ for this example, making them a poor choice for attempting to separate out the mixture components.
+The resulting ABC posteriors are displayed in Figure~\ref{Fig:example1} (blue dashed lines).
 The means, $\mu = (\mu_1, \mu_2)$, of the mixture components are shuffled and not close to the MCMC posterior, while the mixture weights are sorted such a way all the elements of $f_{1}$ are smaller than $0.5$ and all the elements of $f_{2}$ are larger than $0.5$.

-To complete this first example, \cite{Ramses2015} added a third component to the mixture in (\ref{eq:mxtureRamses1}), simulating five additional observations from a standard Normal distribution, obtaining a three-component GMM with known variances.
-The ABC-PMC algorithm was run with the same specifications as the first part of the example, but required 25 time steps to achieve our stopping rule.
+Mena and Walker \cite{Ramses2015} added a third component to the mixture in Eq.~\eqref{eq:mxtureRamses1}, simulating five additional observations from a standard Gaussian distribution, obtaining a three-component GMM with known variances.
+The ABC--PMC algorithm was run with the same specifications as the first part of the example, but required $T=25$ steps to achieve our stopping rule.

 Figure \ref{Fig:example1bis} shows the MCMC and the ABC posteriors for the weights and the means of the mixture components.
 The behavior of the ABC posterior distributions is consistent with their MCMC benchmarks.
-A summary of the results presented in Table~\ref{Table:example1bis} shows that the posterior means (and the posterior standard deviations) for the ABC posterior distributions are consistent with the ones retrieved using MCMC.
+A summary of the results presented in Table~\ref{Table:example1bis} shows that the posterior means and the posterior standard deviations for the ABC posterior distributions are consistent with the ones retrieved using MCMC.
 Finally, in the third column, the Hellinger distances between the ABC and MCMC posteriors are provided.